greg-raven/Department-21/_posts/2010-02-11-twenty-nine-lines-to-make-you-smile.md

 13. The gene pool could use a little chlorine.
 14. Consciousness: That annoying time between naps.
 15. Ever stop to think, and forget to start again?
-16. Being ‘over the hill’ is much better than being under it!
+16. Being “over the hill” is much better than being under it!
 17. Wrinkled Was Not One of the Things I Wanted to Be When I Grew up.
 18. Procrastinate Now!
 19. I Have a Degree in Liberal Arts; Do You Want Fries With That?